RaceTalk in Action

 RaceTalk Skills for

 Interested in acquiring the skills, tools and strategies that will boost your confidence and ability to engage effectively in cross-racial dialogues?
 Then this workshop is for you.
-The workshop draws on the sociological literature to help participants understand how structural racism shapes and informs “racetalk” across social groups.
-By the end of the workshop participants are expected to acquire a framework for identifying common obstacles to cross-racial dialogues about race and racism, as well as specific tools and strategies for addressing them.
-Tools and strategies reflect empirically-based best practices and years of practical experience.
-This workshop will benefit any individual who wishes to improve their racetalk skills in order to more effectively communicate, interact and build trust across racial lines.
-This is a foundation for most of the other services we offer.
+We draw on the sociological literature to help participants understand how structural racism shapes and informs “racetalk” across social groups.
+By the end of the workshop participants acquire a framework for identifying common obstacles to cross-racial dialogues about race/ism, as well as specific tools and strategies based on empirically-based best practices and years of practical experience for addressing those obstacles.
+This workshop will benefit any individual who wishes to improve their racetalk skills and more effectively communicate, interact, and build trust across racial lines.
+This workshop can be done all in one day or over multiple sessions.

 Teaching RaceTalk as a Skill

-This workshop builds on lessons learned in the RaceTalk Skills for Cross-Racial Communications Workshop.
-It is designed for professors who seek to develop the racetalk skills of their students and who wish to acquire strategies to support all students in engaging in cross-racial dialogues.
-In order to proactively address students’ resistance to conversations about race/ism in the classroom, professors are encouraged to do a one-hour session at the beginning of the semester that establishes the classroom as a “brave” space by reframing conversations about race/ism in ways that encourage students to engage in cross-racial dialogues despite feelings of discomfort.
-Faculty will build, in real-time, their own "racetalk as a skill" lesson plan, personalized to reflect their own authentic voice, positionality, and institutional context.
+This workshop is designed for professors who seek to develop the racetalk skills of their students and who wish to acquire strategies to support all students in engaging in cross-racial dialogues.
+In order to proactively address students’ resistance to conversations about race/ism in the classroom, professors are encouraged to do a one-hour session at the beginning of the semester that establishes the classroom as a “brave” space by reframing conversations about race/ism in ways that encourages students to engage in cross-racial dialogues despite feelings of discomfort.
+Faculty will build, in real time, their own "racetalk as a skill" lesson plan, personalized to reflect their own authentic voice, positionality, and institutional context.
 This workshop can be done all in one day or over two, 2.5 hour sessions.